-We finally got around to decorate a little for Christmas.
+We finally got around to decorating a little for Christmas.
 It wasn’t much (we still don’t have a tree up) but we hung the greenery bought at Home Depot on Black Friday.
-I bought 2 wreaths, 2 swags and 3 garlands.
-Each were $5.00 each.
+I bought two wreaths, two swags and three garlands.
+They were $5.00 each.

 The retaining walls need to be painted but that has to wait till it is much warmer.

-I originally bought a lot of the greenery for our church’s Advent wreath making potluck.
+I originally bought the greenery for our church’s Advent wreath making potluck.
 It was the Sunday after Thanksgiving and we ran late from dinner at The Mister’s grandparents.
 I’m glad we were finally able to hang them.
 It took us about 30 minutes.

-Thursday night The Colonel was sick.
-What began as needy became lethargic.
+The Colonel was sick on Thursday night.
+What began as needy, became lethargic.
 He vomited four times and began panting.
 The panting got worse throughout the night and Friday morning he couldn’t get comfortable and still wouldn’t eat.
 The Mister and I were very worried.
 So, we got up and took him in for an emergency vet visit.
 The Mister carried him in and placed him on the table then he had to leave for work.
 I stood there in disbelief as our dog began to wag his tail and look healthy.
 They couldn’t find anything wrong as “he doesn’t have the symptoms you’re talking about right now” but he got a shot for nausea.
 I decided to jump on the dog shaming bandwagon.

 Posted in Holidays | Leave a Comment »

 We love our pug, The Colonel Hoof-Hearted, and sometimes we talk about getting another dog.
-I look through Petfinder occasionally and now with some shelters being on Facebook dog faces show up in my newsfeed from time to time.
+I look through Petfinder occasionally and now with some shelters being on Facebook, dog faces show up in my newsfeed from time to time.
 This new Facebook trend caused me to fall a little bit for a 5 year old cutie available in the town where my parent’s live.
-I called my mom about it and she was of no help and talked to The Mister about it and he didn’t fight me.
+I called my mom about him and she was of no help.
+Very encouraging.
+I talked to The Mister about it and he didn’t fight me.
 However, I gave myself 48 hours.
-Then, I called and found out he was adopted.
+I called and found out he was adopted.